 Fair value hierarchy - The District categorizes its fair value measurements within the fair value established by GAAP.
 The hierarchy of inputs are used to measure the fair value of the asset.
 Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; and Level 3 are significant unobservable inputs.
-The District had no investments valued at fair value.
+The District had no investments requiring fair value measurement at June 30, 2023.